22 Killed In Massive Restaurant Inferno

 Safety experts noted that the lack of an emergency exit in the restaurant may have contributed to the high death toll, as many diners became trapped inside with no means of escape.

-Liaoyang, located in Liaoning province, is part of China’s industrial rust belt, a former manufacturing powerhouse region that has experienced economic challenges in recent decades.
+Liaoyang, located in Liaoning province, is part of China’s industrial rust belt.
+This former manufacturing powerhouse region has experienced economic challenges in recent decades.

-Industrial accidents occur frequently in China, often due to safety issues, poorly maintained infrastructure, and lax enforcement of regulations.
+Industrial accidents occur frequently in China, often due to safety issues, poorly maintained infrastructure, and lax regulation enforcement.
 Traditional Chinese cooking methods, which may involve large open flames for wok cooking or “hot pot” dishes where meat and vegetables are stewed over open flames, can increase fire risks in restaurant settings.

 This incident follows several other deadly fires across China.
 In July 2024, a fire at a shopping mall in Zigong, Sichuan province, killed 16 people.
 Firefighters rescued approximately 75 people from the 14-story commercial building, which housed a department store, offices, restaurants, and a movie theater.
 Preliminary investigations determined that construction operations triggered that blaze.